notshriram/WorstCalculatorEver/readme.md

 $ npx expo install
 $ yarn start
 ```
-then scan the QR code from the terminal with the expo app(anroid) or camera app(ios)
+then scan the QR code from the terminal with the expo app(android) or camera app(ios)

 ### model layers

+The model uses a simple RNN with a time distributed dense layer.
+The model is trained on a dataset of 50000 binary expressions.
+The dataset is generated using a basic random expression generator and works with operands between 0 and 99 and returns a prediction of 5 chars.

+hidden_units = 128
+max_time_steps = 5 (output length)
+num_chars = 15 ("0123456789+-*/.")

 ```python
   model.add(SimpleRNN(hidden_units, input_shape=(None, num_chars)))